admoorewx/BLSN/README.txt

 2) Assumes blowable snow is on the ground.

-3) Assumes blowing snow is not possible if temperatures is > 37 F.
+3) Assumes blowing snow is not possible if the temperature is > 37 F.

 4) Does not take into account depth of the snow pack.

 5) Further research is still needed to connect the 1 & 3 mile probabilities with real impacts.

-6) IMPORTANT: Typically, an increase in wind speed of 1-3 knots is enough to drop visibilities from 1/2 to 1/4 mile during most blowing snow/heavy snowfall scenarios!
+6) IMPORTANT: Typically, when the sustained winds are near 25-30 knots, an increase in wind speed of 1-3 knots is enough to drop visibilities from 1/2 to 1/4 mile during most blowing snow/heavy snowfall scenarios!
 This may have important implications for forecasting blizzard conditions.